 - What kind of support will I have at my delivery?

 - How responsive will parents be about picking up orders?

 Based upon your answers to these and perhaps other questions, you'll want to consider selling a product that will meet your fundraising delivery needs.
 However, there are other factors to consider as well when deciding on a program.

 2. Plan Your Fundraiser Merchandise Storage Options

 It will be important to plan ahead to have temporary storage space reserved for those parents who fail to pick up their order on delivery day.
 What follows is a list of the more common types of fundraisers and what their storage requirements are:

 - Gift Items: Temperature-controlled storage (room temperature or below due to chocolate).

 - Frozen Food: Freezer space is necessary.

-- Non-Perishable Items: Such as sports mugs or jewelry (temperature control is not an issue).
+- Non-Perishable Items: Such as custom tumblers or jewelry (temperature control is not an issue).

 - Discount Cards: No storage is required and temperature isn't an issue.